How do I care for my dentures?

 - All types of Dentures should be brushed inside and outside daily with water and a soft nylon denture brush with round-ended bristles to remove plaque and debris.

-- Avoid cleaning dentures with toothpastes, which are abrasive and will scratch your denture.
-Use products especially made to clean dentures, often by soaking them in solution.
+- Avoid cleaning dentures with toothpaste, which are abrasive and will scratch your denture.
+Use products specially made to clean dentures, often by soaking them in solution.

 - Inspect your denture regularly for cracks in the acrylic and worn teeth.

 - Worn denture teeth will be less effective for chewing and make you look older.
 Worn teeth should be replaced with new teeth or with a new denture.